JupiterSabre/Phase-2-Project-X-Hub-ZR/README.md

 (Databases)
--Add working img links to photos.json
+-Add working img links to photos.json?
+Figure out why the whole array of photo objects does not render in happenings component/card.
 -Build out DB.json, this will hold anonymous testimonials and other tidbits about user that submitted.
+DONE!
-DONE -Third database?
+-Third database?

 (Home)